ycwang-astro/pyttop-docs/docs/plot/plot_single.md

     );
 ```

+(built-in-plotfunc)=
-## Built-in plot functions
+## Built-in basic plotting functions
-In `data.plots()`, you can specify any of the built-in plot functions by its name, such as `'hist'`.
-However, if you would like to access the plot function directly, you can import it from `pyttop.plot`:
+In `data.plots()`, you can specify any of the built-in plotting functions by its name, such as `'hist'`.
+However, if you would like to access the plotting function directly, you can import it from `pyttop.plot`:
 ```Python
 from pyttop.plot import hist
 ```